population-research/uganda-covid/response/wber_response.md

 to see the authors better justify why they believe paid work speciﬁcally to be the main pathway.

-In particular, Table 5 suggests that agricultural households saw no decrease in market work at all (comparing the coefﬁcient on “First lockdown: short run” and “Ag household x First lockdown: short run”) yet still had roughly a 14pp increase in facing any food insecurity in that same period.
+    In particular, Table 5 suggests that agricultural households saw no decrease in market work at all (comparing the coefficient on “First lockdown: short run” and “Ag household x First lockdown: short run”) yet still had roughly a 14pp increase in facing any food insecurity in that same period.
 This seems at odds with the authors’ primary explanation.

 3. One point which is severely underdiscussed are the changes in household size.
 There are increases in both adult and child members; how much of the results on